MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Schedule segments

-Segments can be refreshed based on the [scheduled system refresh](schedule-refresh.md), daily, weekly, monthly, or refreshed manually on demand.
+Segments can be refreshed based on the [scheduled system refresh](schedule-refresh.md), weekly, monthly, or refreshed manually on demand.
 You might want to schedule last season's segments or segments that don't change often on a slower cadence such as monthly to avoid unnecessary processing time.
 The default is every scheduled system refresh.

 For scheduled refreshes, the following rules apply: